MediaComem/comem-archidep/ex/dns-configuration.md

 > if you make a mistake in configuring the DNS record and then fix it.
 This is
 > because DNS records are cached for a time (the TTL you configured), by all
 > intermediaries and also by your machine.

+## What have I done?

+You have created a mapping in the domain name system between your custom subdomain (e.g. `john-doe.archidep.online`) and the IP address of your server.

+You have done this by modifying the DNS zone file for the course's domain (`archidep.online`).
+When a computer requests to know the IP address for your subdomain, the DNS servers of the domain provider (gandi.net) will give them the IP address in the mapping you have configured.

+This allows your applications and websites to be accessible through a human-friendly domain name instead of an IP address.